-Some cell entries in the DATA= and OUT= columns are color coded and have superscripts that are intended to convey additional information.
-The meaning of the colors and superscripts are as follows:
+Some cell entries in the DATA= and OUT= columns have superscripts that are intended to convey additional information.
+The meanings of the superscripts are as follows:

-- A superscript of 1 (Yes1 or No1) indicates an option that correctly affects in-database processing as expected. - A superscript of 2 (Yes2 or No2) indicates an option that works differently for in-database computing compared to out-of-database computing. - A superscript of 3 (Yes3, No3 N/A3, or Sometimes3) indicates an option that causes the procedure to use SAS/ACCESS for out-of-database computing. - A superscript of 4 (Yes4 or No4) indicates an option that neither works for in-database computing nor prevents in-database computing, but is unlikely to cause a serious error.
+- A superscript of 1 (Yes1 or No1) indicates an option that correctly affects in-database processing as expected. - A superscript of 2 (Yes2 or No2) indicates an option that works differently for in-database computing compared to out-of-database computing. - A superscript of 3 (Yes3, No3, N/A3, or Sometimes3) indicates an option that causes the procedure to use SAS/ACCESS for out-of-database computing. - A superscript of 4 (Yes4 or No4) indicates an option that neither works for in-database computing nor prevents in-database computing, but is unlikely to cause a serious error.
 See the Comment column for more information. - A superscript of 5 (Yes5 or No5) indicates an option that might cause incorrect answers or Teradata syntax errors.